Xilinx/AI-Engine-Test-Harness/docs/src/hw_features.rst

 Performance Counter
 -------------------

-Each channel has its own built-in performance counter which will start counting cycles once the channel starts to send / receive data.
-It will stop counting once all sending / receiving are finished.
+Each channel has its own built-in performance counter which will start counting cycles once the channel starts to send/receive data.
+It will stop counting once all sending/receiving are finished.
 The counter keeps counting even when the channel is stalled by the AIE graph.
 The performance counter helps profile the real throughput of the AI Engine application.

 DMA Channel Operating Sequences